CamHD-Analysis/CamHD-Analysis.github.io/_posts/2017-07-05-scaling-up-frame-analysis-part-two.md

     RUN make install && make clean
     RUN ldconfig

-Build and install the C++ portion of the app.
+Define an volume for storing the results,

     VOLUME /output/CamHD_motion_metadata

-Define an volume for storing the results,
+Finally, the standard entrypoint to the image is a [local shell file](https://github.com/CamHD-Analysis/camhd-motion-analysis-deploy/blob/master/docker/launch_worker.sh).

     ADD launch_worker.sh  /code
     ENTRYPOINT ["/code/launch_worker.sh"]

-Finally, the standard entrypoint to the image is a [local shell file](https://github.com/CamHD-Analysis/camhd-motion-analysis-deploy/blob/master/docker/launch_worker.sh).
 The shell script provides a place for validation before launching the app.
 In this case it checks that the output directory contains a `README.md` file, my lame attempt at checking that it's really a clone of [CamHD_motion_metadata](https://github.com/CamHD-Analysis/CamHD_motion_metadata).